cristiantlopez/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a researcher on quantum technologies at QUINFOG (IFF-CSIC) under the supervision of Alejandro González-Tudela and Diego Porras.
+I'm a researcher in quantum technologies at QUINFOG (IFF-CSIC) under the supervision of Alejandro González-Tudela and Diego Porras.
 My research interests include quantum computation and quantum simulation, quantum optics and nanophotonics, and the interplay between quantum hardware and software.
 {style="text-align: justify;"}

 I explore the different ways that atoms and other quantum emitters interact with light and how to harness them to improve current quantum technologies 🖥️⚛️.